manvichaudhary/SQLZOO_Solutions/SQLZOO_Solutions.md

 WHERE name LIKE '%a%' AND name LIKE '%e%' AND name LIKE '%i%' AND name LIKE '%o%' AND name LIKE '%u%' AND NOT ( name LIKE '% %')

+## SELECT FROM NOBEL TUTORIAL

+1.

+SELECT yr, subject, winner
+  FROM nobel
+ WHERE yr = 1950

+2.

+SELECT winner
+FROM nobel
+WHERE yr = 1962 AND subject = 'Literature'

+3.

+SELECT yr , subject
+FROM nobel
+WHERE winner = 'Albert Einstein'

+4.

+SELECT winner
+FROM nobel
+WHERE subject = 'peace' AND yr >= 2000

+5.

+SELECT *
+FROM nobel
+WHERE subject = 'Literature' AND yr BETWEEN 1980 AND 1989

+6.

+SELECT * FROM nobel
+WHERE subject = 'Peace' AND winner IN ('Barack Obama' , 'Jimmy Carter' , 'Woodrow Wilson' , 'Theodore Roosevelt')

+7.

+SELECT winner
+FROM nobel
+WHERE winner LIKE 'John%'

+8.

+SELECT yr , subject , winner
+FROM nobel
+WHERE (yr = 1984 AND subject = 'chemistry') OR (yr = 1980 AND subject = 'physics')

+9.

+SELECT yr , subject , winner
+FROM nobel
+WHERE yr = 1980 AND NOT subject IN ('chemistry' , 'medicine')

+10.

+SELECT yr , subject , winner
+FROM nobel
+WHERE (subject = 'Literature' AND yr >= 2004) OR ( subject ='Medicine' AND yr < 1910 )

+11.

+SELECT *
+FROM nobel
+WHERE winner LIKE 'PETER GR%'

+12.

+SELECT *
+FROM nobel
+WHERE winner LIKE 'EUGENE O%'

+13.

+SELECT winner , yr, subject
+FROM nobel
+WHERE winner LIKE 'Sir%'
+ORDER BY yr DESC , winner

+14.

+SELECT winner, subject
+  FROM nobel
+ WHERE yr=1984
+ ORDER BY  subject IN ('Chemistry' , 'physics') ,subject , winner

 Stay Tuned for more!!